apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 await Actor.exit('Done right now', { timeoutSecs: 0 });

-// Actor will finish with 'FAILED' status await Actor.exit('Could not finish the crawl, try increasing memory', { exitCode: 1 });
+// Actor will finish with 'FAILED' status await Actor.exit('Could not finish the crawl.
+Try increasing memory', { exitCode: 1 });

-// ... or nicer way using this syntactic sugar: await Actor.fail('Could not finish the crawl, try increasing memory');
+// ... or nicer way using this syntactic sugar: await Actor.fail('Could not finish the crawl.
+Try increasing memory');

 // Register a handler to be called on exit.
 // Note that the handler has `timeoutSecs` to finish its job